shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “Do you smell a cat?”

-“Mudrich, I’ve been doing nothing all day but working on an heirloom that an old cat *died*.”
+“Mudrich, I’ve been doing nothing all day but working on an heirloom that an old cat *died* in.
+Who, by the way, is still in the other room.”

 “Oh… right.”
 Mudrich tapped on the door.
 “Well, anyway, did you get the boots fixed?”